laravel-streams/streams/streams/data/pages/docs.md

 ## Tutorials

-- Intro to Streams: Lean about the fundamentals of building a simple stream-enhanced application.
+- Intro to Streams: Learn about the fundamentals of building a simple stream-enhanced application.

 ## Community Resources